swat-model/pySWATPlus/docs/index.md

 ## 🚀 Getting Started

-The **[Getting Started](getting-started.md)** page is the perfect place to begin your journey with pySWATPlus.
+The **[Getting Started](examples/getting_started.ipynb)** notebook is the perfect place to begin your journey with pySWATPlus.
 It covers the basics and links to practical examples, from setting up and running a simple SWAT+ project to diving into parameter optimization techniques and sensitivity analysis.

 For a deeper dive, check out the **[API Reference](api/txtinoutreader.md)**, which documents all functions, input arguments, and provides short examples on how to use them.
 The API Reference includes:

 - **[TxtinoutReader](api/txtinoutreader.md)**: Work with SWAT+ input and output files.
 - **[FileReader](api/filereader.md)**: Read and manipulate SWAT+ files.
-- **[SWATProblem](api/swatproblem.md)**: Define and solve SWAT+ optimization problems.
-- **[SWATProblemMultimodel](api/swatproblemmultimodel.md)**: Handle multi-model calibration scenarios.
 ---